okonomichiyaki/supercat/010-F08-believer.md

 </ul>
 </dd>

+## Faithful Cards

+Since Faithful cards enable any type of action, they are not selected normally via "General Priorities".
+If any bot needs to use "General Priorities" to select between a Faithful card and any other card, read down the procedures as normal until identifying the bot's priority.
+If the bot can take the prioritized action using the Faithful card, select that card and turn to the page for the Faithful suit.

 ## Act I

 ✦ Can bot use Spreading the Faith's **Teach (Influence)** ability? *(attach a Faithful card to a Guild card in the Court matching a Loyal city)*